PRP for Hair Before and After: How It Feels, Week by Week

 How PRP Works on Hair?

-PRP injections are effective in treating mild to moderate baldness.
-The procedure involves injecting a tiny volume of PRP into the affected area of the scalp.
+PRP therapy injections are effective in treating mild to moderate baldness.
+The procedure involves injecting a tiny volume of PRP into the affected area of the scalp during the initial treatment.
 The active components that boost hair regrowth are the growth factors and cytokines present in the platelets.
 These induce hair follicle proliferation and extend the active growth phase of the existing hair follicles.
-They also promote the development of new blood vessels, allowing the growing hair to receive enriched nourishment and a rich blood supply.
+They also promote the development of new blood vessels, allowing the new growth of hair by receiving enriched nourishment and a rich blood supply.
 They create a positive microenvironment for active hair growth.
 As a result, hair fall will slow down, and you will also start to notice tiny hair growing in the bald areas after receiving the PRP injection.

 Where To Get PRP Injections for Hair Loss?